 Donating a KidneySkip to the navigation

 Kidney transplantation is the best way known to save a person's life after he or she develops kidney failure .
 In the past, kidneys were only taken from living close relatives or from people who had recently died.
 Transplants from living donors have a better chance of success than those from deceased donors.
-Also, the waiting time for a cadaver kidney can be as long as 4 years in the United States.
-For this reason, more people are making the decision to become kidney donors.
+Also, in the United States some people wait more than 5 years for a cadaver kidney. footnote 1 For this reason, more people are making the decision to become kidney donors.

 Who can become a kidney donor?

 - In good general health.

 - Free from diseases that can damage the organs, such as diabetes, uncontrolled high blood pressure, or cancer.

 What steps should I take to become a kidney donor?

 If you decide to become a kidney donor, samples of your blood will be drawn for testing, including your blood type and other genetic information (which may include HLA type ) to see how well you match the recipient.
 These tests may be repeated before the surgery if you decide to become a donor.